apache/pekko/docs/src/main/paradox/typed/distributed-data.md

 and use the methods `otherMessageToProto` and `otherMessageFromBinary` that are provided by the `SerializationSupport` trait to serialize and deserialize the `GSet` instances.
-This works with any type that has a registered Akka serializer.
+This works with any type that has a registered Pekko serializer.
 This is how such an serializer would look like for the `TwoPhaseSet`:

 Scala